 How does a performance bond work?

 Performance bonds are issued to one party of a contract as a guarantee against the failure of the other party to meet obligations specified in the contract.
 This bond usually comes with an insurance policy that will cover any losses incurred by not completing designated projects, and is typically provided by banks or large-scale insurers who have experience dealing with these types of arrangements.
+It gets paid by the contractor who in turn builds in that cost to the total contract amount.

 Do payment and performance bonds expire?